-Train travel in Spain is extremely easy, comfortable and safe.
-Whether you want to travel to a long-distance destination or somewhere nearby, Renfe offers you several options.
+Train travel from Madrid is extremely easy, comfortable and safe.
+Whether you want to travel to a long-distance destination or somewhere nearby, Renfe and other railway operators offer you several options.

-The Combinado Cercanías is a free transfer on suburban trains and trams that Renfe, the Spanish rail operator, offers.
-You get yours when purchasing of domestic AVE or Long Distance tickets (any fare, route or class).
-It’s not available for Media Distancia or night trains.
+The Madrid Combinado Cercanías is a free transfer on Madrid suburban trains and trams that Renfe, the Spanish rail operator, offers.

 As a rule of thumb the Madrid taxi service works perfectly fine.
 Taxis are available everywhere, and they drive you wherever you want.
 Drivers are in general nice and reliable and the vehicles are in good shape.

 The official Madrid taxi is white with a red diagonal stripe across the front door.
 There are more than 15,000 taxis in Madrid, so it’s very easy to find one available in most of the city’s streets.

 There are many options to arrive to Madrid.
 Plane is the fastest and most comfortable one, especially if you are traveling from far away.

 Here’s a step by step guide to getting to Madrid Airport.
 There are several airport transfers that will get you from Madrid’s city center to your terminal.

 Here’s a step by step guide to arriving at Madrid Airport.
 There are several airport transfers that will get you to Madrid’s city center.